-Florence's fairly compact cityscape belies its monumental reputation as the heartland of the European Renaissance.
-It's really not much of a stretch to state with confident certainly that 'the' best thing to do in the city is take a spirited stroll in its historical centre.
+Florence's compact cityscape belies its monumental reputation as the heartland of the European Renaissance.
+It's not unfair to state with confident certainly that 'the' best thing to do in the city is enjoy a spirited stroll in its historic centre.
 Amongst the decorated squares and narrow medieval streets you'll encounter stacks of some of the most incredible cultural attractions in Italy.

 On the opposite bank of the Arno River stands the Basilica of San Miniato al Monte.
 As the last part of the name suggests it sits atop one of the highest points in Florence, and has even been described as one of the most beautiful churches in Italy.
 Perhaps the easiest way to reach San Miniato is to arrive at the foot of the steps via hop-on hop-off bus.
 The City Sightseeing Florence tour is perfect for this, and you'll even be able to walk along to the nearby Piazzale Michelangelo scenic overlook.

 It's possible to discover far more than is listed here on the City Sightseeing Florence tour.
-You still have the impressive bastions of Fortezza da Basso (stop 24, B line), the Great Synagogue of Florence (stop 4, A line) and Artemio Franchi Football Stadium (stop 15/20, Lines C/B).
-For a full list of stops and an extended things to do page simply follow the link in the first box below.
+You still have the impressive bastions of Fortezza da Basso (stop 1, A line), the Great Synagogue of Florence (stop 4, A line) and Artemio Franchi Football Stadium (stop 14, Line B).
+Follow the link below for a full list of stops and an extended selection of things to do.